Leonardo-Boss/suckless-site/tools.suckless.org/dmenu/patches/paste.md

 -----------

 This patch allows you to paste the contents of the X selection into dmenu.
-The default keybindings for this is mod1+p
+The default keybinding for this is mod1+p.

 The patch depends on [sselp](/sselp).